 Organic Solvent Methods

-There are a variety of different organic solvents that can be used as a cleaning agent to get graffiti off of brick, stone, and other masonry materials.
+In terms of organic solvents, there is a variety of different cleaning agents that can be used to get graffiti off of brick, stone, and other historic masonry materials.
 Some examples include the following:

 - Alcohol (and Methanol)